Lessons learned and consolidation for the electric plane I’m designing.

 This might not materialize as a thing I do, mostly due to lack of space to build the thing in.

 When I started this project, I thought I might use salvaged Tesla batteries.
-As I did more research I realized that the Tesla battery packs are severely over engineered for my needs.1.
+As I did more research I realized that the Tesla battery packs are severely over engineered for my needs 1.
 I can build a battery system that’ll be not as good as a Tesla system, but it’ll be good enough, and much lighter than a Tesla system.

 I’m still working through this.

 Initially, I thought I’d mount the batteries where the gas tanks would go - there’s plenty of space, the wing spar will handle the load, etc. But, I realized that I need to be able to access the battery packs easily, and for that it’s much easier to place them firewall forward or otherwise in/around the fuselage.
-(Having to take apart the wings, or build in a folding hatch, was not appealing to me).
+(Having to take apart the wings, or build in a folding hatch, was and is not appealing to me).

 One of the super nice things about an electric plane is that the “fuel” doesn’t slosh around, or otherwise change the weight and balance.
 Which makes weight and balance calculations much easier, as well as allowing me to better optimize weight distribution.
 Of course, this nicety is countered by the fact that I’m always running at the heaviest fuel load.

 I’m still figuring this out, and once I have this figured out, I’m sure my battery system will change to suit this.